Tour company: Cruz Andina

 This is the day we were waiting for – Salar de Uyuni.
 We wake up early to see the sunrise on the Salar and it was worth every minute of sleep we all lost.
 It’s absolute magic.
 We all went quiet (being the chatterbox we were it was quite unusual) for some time and just soaked in the place.
 Soon, we were back to our chatting selves though.

 We did every cliche pose that we could think of in the Salar.
-The good thing was we took like three major stops, the first one was filled with water, second was partially filled with water where we could see the crystal salts, the third stop was dry.
-That way we got to see like all faces of Salar.
+The good thing was we took like three major stops, the first one was filled with water, the second was partially filled with water where we could see the crystal salts, the third stop was dry.
+That way we got to see all the faces of Salar.

 Some problem areas of the tour: